 I HAVE A B.A.
 IN FRENCH AND A MASTER IN EDUCATION FROM THE UNIVERSITY OF MONTANA.

 MY WRITING AWARDED ME THE 2018 MONTANA HONORARY FELLOWSHIP AT VIRGINIA CENTER FOR THE CREATIVE ARTS.

 I LIVE WITH MY HUSBAND IN MISSOULA, MONTANA AND NEWPORT BEACH, CALIFORNIA.

-I thought it was depression, then I learned it was Complex-PTSD.
+I thought it was depression, then I learned it was my childhood.